 The type of procurement to be used for a given project will be determined at the outset of the project through consultation between the Project Manager and the Director of Procurement.
-A written justification for the procurement type selected will be developed including a completed "Method of Procurement Decision Matrix" set forth below.
+A written justification for the procurement type selected will be developed including a completed Procurement Decision Matrix.